-The aims of the syllabus are the same for all students.
+www.papacambridge.com The aims of the syllabus are the same for all learners.
 The aims are set out below and describe the educational purposes of a course in a First Language for the Cambridge IGCSE examination.
 They are not listed in order of priority.